If you think a person is seriously thinking of ways to attempt suicide, you are advised by the NHS to do the following:

 It can be hard to come to terms with the thought that someone you care about wants to end their life.
 You may experience a myriad of emotions, including:

-- Angry - you might feel like they have no right to make such a big decision - have they thought about the impact their suicide will have on you, or the rest of their friends and family?
+Anger: You might feel like they have no right to make such a big decision - have they thought about the impact their suicide will have on you or the rest of their friends and family?

-When dealing with a person who might be suicidal, it is important to withhold your own emotions.
-As angry, shocked, hurt and scared you might be - this is not about you.
-All you have to do is:
+When dealing with a person who might be suicidal, try your best to withhold your own emotions.
+As angry, shocked, hurt, and scared as you might be, try to focus on doing the following: